snub-fighter/python-bitrue/README.md

 # python-bitrue
-A package that integrates into the Bitrue API
+A package to communicate with the Bitrue API
 ==================================
 Welcome to python-bitrue 0.0.1
 ==================================